-Low Fees - we have a low 7% success fee instead of the 10 to 12% charged by most brokers.
+Low Fees - we have a low 8% success fee instead of the 10 - 12% charged by most brokers.

 Non-Exclusive Contract - we are only paid if WE bring the buyer.

 Free Valuation - we give accurate valuation and sale guidance that franchisors are legally unable to provide to their franchisees.
 To find out what your business is worth CLICK HERE for your free valuation.

-Expert Advice - We understand the franchise re-sale brokerage market.
+Expert Advice - we understand the franchise re-sale brokerage market.
 We give accurate valuation and sale guidance that franchisors are legally unable to provide to their franchisees.
 By working directly with franchisors and adhering to franchisor criteria, we ensure that only qualified buyers are presented as potential buyers.

 Centrally-located - most "national" business brokerages are actually just very loose, decentralized offices operated by individual brokers.
 The communication between the home base and the individual offices is often poor and inconsistent.
 The marketing methods and skillsets of the individual offices vary widely.
 In sum, "national" firms tout nationwide marketing when in essence they are just trying to generate referrals for their individual offices.
 The idea that they offer a national and coordinated marketing effort for any business is a myth.